echaya/SiteRepo/site/pack/deps/opt/snacks.nvim/docs/picker.md

     -- so this can have a performance impact for large lists and increase memory usage cwd_bonus = false, -- give bonus for matching files in the cwd frecency = false, -- frecency bonus
-  },
+    history_bonus = false, -- give more weight to chronological order },
   sort = {
     -- default sort is by score, text length and index